 The Coast Guard is issuing this rule under authority in 46 U.S.C.
-70034

-(previously 33 U.S.C.
+70034 (previously 33 U.S.C.
 1231).
-The Captain of the Port Marine Safety Unit Pittsburgh (COTP) has determined that a safety zone is needed to protect personnel, vessels, and the marine environment from potential hazards created from high speed boat race.
+The Captain of the Port Marine Safety Unit Pittsburgh (COTP) has determined that a safety zone is needed to protect personnel, vessels, and the marine environment from potential hazards created from a land-based firework display.